 Selina Tusitala Marsh

-Selina Tusitala Marsh is a poet of Samoan, Tuvaluan, English and French descent.
+Selina Tusitala Marsh is a poet of Samoan, Tuvaluan, English and French descent and New Zealand’s 2017 Poet Laureate.
 Her poetry is published in over 67 anthologies, academic texts, print and online literary journals, and translated into Ukraine, Spanish and Italian.
 Since 2007, she has performed at over 119 national and international events and given over 100 poetry writing workshops.
 She was a Poet Olympiad for the 2012 London Olympics Poetry Parnassus event, and in 2015 won the London Literary Death Match at the Australia New Zealand Literary Festival.
 The NZ Listener has described her as the ‘vanguard of contemporary Pacific Literature’, and ‘one of the most important poetic voices of her generation’.
-Selina is the 2016 Commonwealth Poet and recently returned from Westminster Abbey where she performed her commissioned poem ‘Unity’, for the Queen.
+Selina was the 2016 Commonwealth Poet, during which she attended Westminster Abbey, where she performed her commissioned poem ‘Unity’, for the Queen.

 Among her numerous publications, Selina’s award-winning poetry collection, Fast Talking PI (Auckland UP, 2009), featured at the 2012 Frankfurt Book Fair, won the NZSA Jesse Mackay First Best Book Award (2010) and its titular poem took on cult status in schools and community groups.
 Her second poetry collection, Dark Sparring (Auckland UP, 2013) received critical acclaim, including both the Top 5 NZ Best Seller List and NZ Listener’s Best 100 Books in 2013.